argilla-io/argilla/docs/_source/_common/snippets/start_page.md

 **1.Open an IDE, Jupyter or Collab**

-Open your favorite IDE, Jupyter or Collab.
 If you're a Collab user, you can directly use our [introductory tutorial](https://colab.research.google.com/github/argilla-io/argilla/blob/develop/docs/_source/getting_started/quickstart_workflow_feedback.ipynb).

 **2.Install the SDK with pip**

-To upload and read datasets from Argilla, you need to use the Argilla SDK.
+To work with Argilla datasets, you need to use the Argilla SDK.
 You can install the SDK with pip as follows:

 ```sh
 pip install argilla -U